 If you plan to do a lot of Boondocking, which is remote camping without shore power, then I recommend building this system.
 If you plan to do a lot of driving, or you spend most of the time plugged in on campgrounds, then you might be better off building a smaller system.
 In that case, check out our 200 Watt System or 400 Watt System.

-For everything else needed to complete your project, please visit our Installation Components Page.
+For everything else needed to complete your project, please Visit our Shop.
 There you’ll find all of the fuses, breakers, busbars, wires and tools you’ll need for this project.

 For detailed instructions on how to build and install this system, please read our Solar System Installation Guide.